royalcala/urql/docs/graphcache/local-resolvers.md

 cached, or even transform scalar records on the fly.

-The `resolvers` option on `cacheExchange` accepts a map of types with a nested map of fields, which means that we can add local resolvers to any field of any type.
-For example:
+The `resolvers` option on `cacheExchange` accepts a map of types with a nested map of fields, which means that we can add local resolvers to any field

 ```js
 cacheExchange({